apache/cordova-cli/README.md

 You'll need to install both CLI and Plugman from git.
 Running the npm version of one and master version of the other is likely to end in suffering.

+To avoid using sudo, see [Get away from sudo: npm without root](http://justjs.com/posts/npm-link-developing-your-own-npm-modules-without-tears).

 Run the following commands:

     git clone https://git-wip-us.apache.org/repos/asf/cordova-plugman.git